Skip to main content

 Aims

-Cardiovascular disease is the single biggest contributor to death and as such today is one of the most important areas of research the world over.
-This module gives students a detailed understanding of the development and function of the heart and the vasculature and insights into the dysfunctional processes that underlie many cardiovascular diseases.
+Cardiovascular disease is the single biggest contributor to death and is one of the most important areas of research in the world.
+This module gives students a detailed understanding of the development and function of the heart and insights into the dysfunctional processes that underlie many cardiovascular diseases.

 The module will be taught by scientific and clinical research experts within three research Institutes of the Faculty of Medical Sciences (Biosciences Institute, Translational and Clinical Research Institute, Population and Health Sciences Institute) giving a broad perspective to the topic rooted in current state-of-the-art research knowledge.